nespera/tentaishow/README.md

 This is code to solve [Tentai Show](http://nikoli.co.jp/en/puzzles/astronomical_show.html) puzzles.

-To run it to solve the game in the file game1.txt:
+To run it you need to have Java installed, then to solve the game in the file game1.txt, do the following:

 ```
 > ./sbt "runMain uk.me.chrs.tentaishow.Game" < game1.txt